 Best Stocks Investment Ideas in 2021: Lyft Inc

 Lyft operates a peer-to-peer marketplace for ridesharing, with operations in the United States and Canada.
 Lyft also competes in the micro mobility industry, with bike and scooter offerings for short-distance urban travel, as well as in the autonomous vehicle (AV) space.
-It has formed partnerships with AV companies Waymo and Aptiv, and is also developing self- technology in-house.
+It has formed partnerships with AV companies Waymo and Aptiv, and is also developing self-driving technology in-house.

 Lyft's primary competitor in the ridesharing industry is Uber Technologies.
 Uber is larger than Lyft in terms of market valuation and market share, with extensive international operations.
 However, analysts believe that the North American ridesharing industry is large enough to support both companies, and possibly even other players.
 Lyft can thrive, despite being smaller, because ridesharing is not a ‘winner-take-all' industry.